jonkeegan/behind-this-website/README.md

   - Use tools like [builtwith](https://builtwith.com), [RiskIQ](https://www.riskiq.com/), or [Dnslytics](https://dnslytics.com/) to see if other domains share the same ID.
 - [ ] Are there any relevant subdomains?
   - Use Farsight Security [DNSDBScout](https://www.farsightsecurity.com/tools/dnsdb-scout/) Flexible.
+  - Use [Virustotal](https://www.virustotal.com/gui/url/) to verify site relations like subodmains, given files and favicons
+  - Use [Alienvault OTX](https://otx.alienvault.com/) to verfiey any related subdomain to a given domain
 - [ ] 📜 Are there historic WHOIS records?
   - Look at [Whoxy](https://www.whoxy.com/) or [RiskIQ](https://www.riskiq.com/).
 - [ ] ⌛️ Has the site changed over time?